 If you have been convicted of a crime after a trial or motion hearing, the judge and your attorney will advise you that you have a right to appeal.
 In some cases, you may have a right of appeal even if you after you have pled guilty – although these situations are rare.

 The attorneys at Varghese Summersett PLLC have handled appeals in state and federal court.
-Three of our attorneys are also Board Certified in Criminal Law, a designation that less than 1% of attorneys in Texas hold.
+Four of our attorneys are also Board Certified in Criminal Law, a designation that less than 1% of attorneys in Texas hold.
 This makes them experts in criminal law and particularly suited to handle criminal appeals.

 What makes a criminal appeal successful?

 A successful appeal is often a matter of thoroughly investigating the trial record and preparing convincing arguments to the court of appeals showing error in the trial courts decisions or actions.

 When do I need to give notice of appeal in a criminal case?

 A notice of appeal should be filed within 30 days from the imposition of the sentence.
 For probation cases, that within 30 days from the date of revocation or adjudication and not from the date the defendant is placed on probation.

 Our attorneys handle direct appeals and post-conviction matters.
 We do not, however, handle writs of habeas corpus involving claims of ineffective assistance of counsel.

 A motion for new trial is another tool in our arsenal for challenging an underlying conviction.
 New trial means the rehearing of a criminal action after the trial court has on the defendant’s motion, set aside a finding or verdict of guilt.
 A motion for new trial extends the time to file a notice of appeal from 30 days to 90 days after the imposition of a sentence.
 The defendant must request an evidentiary hearing in the motion for new trial or it is lost.
 A motion for new trial on punishment may also be filed under Texas Rules of Appellate Procedure 21.1(b).